19 top wine bars in Sydney 2022

 Address: 131 King Street, Newtown

 The second incarnation of Cafe Paci has found a home on King Street in the eclectic inner western suburb of Newtown.
-Part wine bar, part restaurant, this lively, bustling little venue is well placed in this quirky, offbeat suburb, and often has queues snaking down the street.
-The more formal, tasting menu of the former Paci is gone, replaced with a very on-trend wine bar offering of down-sized sharing dishes.
+This lively, bustling little venue is well placed in this quirky, offbeat suburb, and often has queues snaking down the street.
+The more formal, tasting menu of the former Paci is gone, replaced with a very on-trend offering of down-sized sharing dishes.
 Dark molasses rye bread, potato dumplings with XO sauce, and devilled eggs with trout roe are just a few of the current staples, by Finnish-born chef & owner Pasi Petanen.
-The dishes w...
+The dishes will fly out of the kitchen one by one, wh...

 Phone: +61 2 9326 9745